About the School

 2. Developing students’ awareness of Bosnian cultural and multi-ethnic identity

 3. Maintaining and strengthening ties with Bosnia and Herzegovina.

-At the end of each semester, our students, parents and other volunteers, led by the School’s Coordinator (Current: Jasmina Dervisevic-Cesic) and Prof. Bursac, organize a recital to celebrate the students’ achievements.
+At the end of each semester, our students, parents and other volunteers, led by the School’s Coordinator (Current: Jasmina Dervisevic-Cesic) and Teacher (Nefira Cajic Masic), organize a recital to celebrate the students’ achievements.
 This gives the students an opportunity to showcase their learned language skills through various modes of expression, such as: singing, presentations, poetry reciting and acting.